qmcs/qmcs.github.io/content/articles/015-qsort_lang.md

 I decided to conduct a comparison of programming languages by using them to implement practically the same task and then timing how long each one would take to execute.
 For the purposes of this article, a faster program is one which can execute an implementation of an algorithm in less time.
 The algorithm used was quicksort, which is a well-known sorting algorithm invented by Tony Hoare in 1961.[<sup>1</sup>](#thoare) It is recursive, and it works by finding a pivot value in an array, moving all elements smaller than it to one side and the larger ones to the other, this process is repeated on the sub-sections around the pivot until the whole array is sorted.

-Following up from my previous article, I thought of using the Mersenne Twister[<sup>2</sup>](#mt) algorithm to generate random 32bit integers that I would then sort using quicksort in 5 different languages, specifically: C[<sup>3</sup>](#c), C++[<sup>4</sup>](#cpp), Java[<sup>5</sup>](#java), Python 3[<sup>6</sup>](#py), and PHP[<sup>7</sup>](#php).
+Following up from my previous article, I thought of using the Mersenne Twister[<sup>2</sup>](#mt) algorithm to generate random 32bit integers that I would then sort using quicksort in 7 different implementations, specifically: C[<sup>3</sup>](#c), C++[<sup>4</sup>](#cpp), Java[<sup>5</sup>](#java), Python 3[<sup>6</sup>](#py), Python with PyPY[<sup>6</sup>](#py), Jython[<sup>6</sup>](#py), and PHP[<sup>7</sup>](#php).
 For the quicksort algorithm, I found a pseudo-code description of it on Wikipedia[<sup>8</sup>](#wiki).
 Using a Java implementation of Mersenne Twister[<sup>9</sup>](#mtjava), I generated 7 files all containing pseudo-random positive 32-bit integers.
 The files contained 100 to 100 million integers, with each file containing 10 times as many integers as the previous one.
 Using the description from Wikipedia, I then implemented the algorithm in the 5 languages used in the test, adding functions for reading the numbers from files and printing them for checking.
 In the actual test each program was to read the contents of the file, store them in an array, sort the array using quicksort, and finally print a message that the array was sorted.
 The time of execution would be measured by the Bash time function.[<sup>10</sup>](#bashtime) This was mainly done so that the same function would be measuring all programs,  as using timing from different languages might produce unreliable results.
-In order to obtain more precise results each instance of sorting was done 10 times, and the average time was taken.
-In an effort to automate the task slightly more, I wrote a Bash script that would run each instance of the program 10 times, and time the execution for each run, it would then calculate the average of the times and write to a CSV table.[<sup>11</sup>](#bashscript)
+In order to obtain more precise results each instance of sorting was done 5 times, and the average time was taken.
+In an effort to automate the task slightly more, I wrote a Bash script that would run each instance of the program 5 times, and time the execution for each run, it would then calculate the average of the times and write to a CSV table.[<sup>11</sup>](#bashscript)

 As for my initial expectations, they coincided with the usual belief about these languages.
 I expected the compiled languages(C, C++, Java) to be fast, and the interpreted languages to be slower.
 This basically follows common knowledge about these languages, but the point of the test is to see how they would actually compare, and how significant the differences would be.
+When it comes to the Python variants I thought that PyPy would be the fastest out of them as it was designed specifically to make python code run faster, and uses just-in-time(jit) compilation.

 * The table which contains the average times for all runs of each program.